ucla-data-science-center/rclone-intro/episodes/creating-connections.md

 ## Creating a remote connection

-An rclone *remote* is a storage service or device that's not part of the local machine, but can be accessed using the rclone command line tool.
+A remote is any storage location not on your local machine.
+Use rclone config to connect to services like Google Drive or Amazon S3.
 Rclone remotes can be used to transfer and synchronize files between cloud storage services, servers, and machines.

-This can be an S3 bucket, google drive, box or even a local machine.
+This can be an S3 bucket, Google Drive, Box or even a local machine.

 ![rclone connections](rclone-connections.jpg)

 :::::: keypoints
  - rclone remote and local connections